SharviE29/SharviE29/README.md

 <h1>hi there, i'm sharvi endait</h1>

-<h3 align>-  i'm a first year cs graduate student at umass amherst. </h3>
+-  i'm a first year cs graduate student at umass amherst.

-<h3 align>- love building secure AI systems, and anything that makes my life easier </h3>
+- love building secure AI systems, and anything that makes my life easier

-<h3 align>- love anything that surrounds new tech enterprise ai </h3>
+- love anything that surrounds new tech enterprise ai

-<h3 align>- trying to make ai secure and better to you after post-training </h3>
+- trying to make ai secure and better to you after post-training

-<h3 align>- lets talk about agentic ai, responsible ai, alignment, all things ai and music ofc </h3>
+- lets talk about agentic ai, responsible ai, alignment, all things ai and music ofc

 <!-- <h3 align="left">Connect with me:</h3>